Geraldo Perdomo Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.87 team ERA that ranks eighth across all league pitching staffs.
+- The Guardians have a 3.90 team ERA that ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to give up 69 home runs (one per game), the fourth-fewest in baseball.
+- The Guardians give up the 10th-fewest home runs in baseball (73 total, one per game).

-- Bieber makes the start for the Guardians, his 15th of the season.
-He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.
+- The right-hander last pitched on Wednesday against the San Diego Padres, when he threw four innings, allowing six earned runs while giving up eight hits.

-- The right-hander last pitched on Sunday against the Houston Astros, when he went seven scoreless innings while giving up three hits.
+- In nine games this season, the 24-year-old has put up an ERA of 3.91, with 8.4 strikeouts per nine innings.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.